 Most Beautiful Temples in Myanmar – Mandalay

 What makes this image unique is the belief that this was one of the five statues of the Buddha made when he was alive.
 This belief draws thousands of visitors to Mahamuni Pagoda, who have wrapped the image with over 6 tons of gold leaves and precious Yes, you read that right.
-Devoted Buddhist men(women aren’t allowed near the statue) have been offering gold leaves every day to the Buddha, as a token of gratitude for their prayers being heard.
-If you want to just visit one temple in Mandalay, then this should be the one.
+Devoted Buddhist men(women aren’t allowed near the statue) have been offering gold leaves daily to the Buddha as a token of gratitude for their prayers being heard.
+If you want to visit just one temple in Mandalay, this should be the one.

 There is an entry fee of MMK 5000.

-If you are looking for Instagrammable places in Myanmar, then Hsinbyume, located on the banks of the Irrawaddy River in Mandalay should be your first stop.
-It is one of the beautiful Myanmar temples, hands-down.
+If you are looking for Instagrammable places in Myanmar, then Hsinbyume, located on the banks of the Irrawaddy River in Mandalay, should be your first stop.
+It is one of the most beautiful Myanmar temples, hands down.
 This bright white round temple surrounded by intricately decorated white terraces that look like waves makes it one of the most fantastic temples in Myanmar.
 Its design is unlike any other pagoda in the country.

 Surrounded by green paddy and rice fields with hills in the background and the blue sky above, Hsinbyume Pagoda is where you should be getting your perfect pictures clicked!
-The best part is that you can climb the terraces for some fabulous panoramic views of the town.
+The best part is that you can climb the terraces for fabulous panoramic town views.

 How to reach Hsinbyume Pagoda

 You can rent a bike, cab or a tuk-tuk to get to the Pagoda.
-But I’d recommend you take a boat trip from Mandalay, which passes through some of the lovely fishing villages.
+But I recommend you take a boat trip from Mandalay, which passes through some lovely fishing villages.

-The entry fee is MMK 5000 for foreigners, which gives you the ticket of the Sagaing Archaeological Zone.
+The entry fee is MMK 5000 for foreigners, which gives you a ticket to the Sagaing Archaeological Zone.
 You can also visit Sagaing hill with this ticket.
-You can also visit Hsinbyume as a day trip from Mandalay.
+You can also visit Hsinbyume on a day trip from Mandalay.

 Resources for Mandalay

-Inle Lake is known for its ethereal natural beauty comprising of mountains, green fields and villages surrounding the lake.
+Inle Lake is known for its ethereal natural beauty comprising mountains, green fields, and surrounding villages.
 But there is also a beautiful ancient temple ruin that is worth adding to your plan.
-Indein is in ruins, and that’s what makes it unique, as it speaks of the bygone era through its remains of once-magnificent architecture.
+Indein is in ruins, which makes it unique, as it speaks of the bygone era through its remains of once-magnificent architecture.
 A small but remarkable temple in Myanmar, very easily accessible from Inle Lake.

 How to reach – You can rent a bike, tuk-tuk or a bicycle to reach Indein from Inle Lake.

 The lovely temples in Myanmar are not restricted to famous tourist cities alone.
-The Golden Rock or Kyaiktiyo, located in the southern part of the country is one of those Myanmar Pagodas that you check out.
-It is the third important religious site for the Burmese who gather in thousands during a festival celebrated on the Full moon in March.
+The Golden Rock, or Kyaiktiyo, located in the southern part of the country, is one of those Myanmar Pagodas you check out.
+It is the third crucial religious site for the Burmese, who gather in thousands during a festival celebrated on the Full moon in March.

-The Golden Rock or a gilded stupa is atop a cliff, hanging precariously at the edge, which the legend says that it is held so by a strand of Buddha’s hair.
-Whether it is believed or not, this gravity-defying Pagoda deserves a visit for sure.
+The Golden Rock, or a gilded stupa, is atop a cliff, hanging precariously at the edge, and the legend says that it is held so by a strand of Buddha’s hair.
+Whether it is believed or not, this gravity-defying Pagoda deserves a visit.
 If you have time, you can wait until sunset to get complete views of the surrounding.

 How to get to Kyaiktiyo

 There are direct buses from Yangon to Kyaiktiyo.
-You can plan a day trip from Yangon, and also from Hpa An if you are traveling from the south.
+You can plan a day trip from Yangon and Hpa An if you are traveling from the south.
 You can also rent a cab, but it would be expensive if you are alone.
 There is an entry fee of MMK 10000 for foreigners.
 Women aren’t allowed in the inner sanctuary.

-After climbing 777 steps tackling aggressive monkeys along the way, you will be rewarded with a gilded golden stupa housing several images of the spirits.
+After climbing 777 steps and tackling aggressive monkeys, you will be rewarded with a gilded golden stupa housing several images of the spirits.
 But what will catch your attention are the splendid views of the valley from above.
 Make sure to be there early before the hot afternoon sun or later in the evening around sunset for amazing views of the vista.

 How to reach Mount Popa

 Hpa An turned out to be one of my favourite towns in Myanmar – plenty of greenery, Karst mountains, villages and waking up to view the hills and rivers.
-If you are planning a trip to this gorgeous town, then you will also come across many caves.
+If you plan a trip to this gorgeous town, you will also come across many caves.
 Of them, Sadan Cave is one of the recommended temples to visit in Myanmar.
-It’s a top-rated attraction, renowned for thousands of statues of Buddha within the cave whose walls are decorated with paintings belonging to the 11th century, all of which are well-preserved and maintained.
+It’s a top-rated attraction, renowned for thousands of statues of Buddha within the cave, whose walls are decorated with paintings of the 11th century, all well-preserved and maintained.

 How to get to Sadan Cave – You can book a guided group tour, which works best if you are a solo traveler as it is far away from Hpa An.
-If you are okay to drive, the next best option is to rent a motorbike.
+If you are okay with driving, the next best option is to rent a motorbike.

-Another post-card like an attraction located in Hpa An is the Kyauk Kalat Pagoda, which is one of the impressive temples in Myanmar.
+Another post-card-like attraction in Hpa An is the Kyauk Kalat Pagoda, one of the most impressive temples in Myanmar.
 It is surrounded by a lake and sits pretty on the top of a limestone cliff.
-The temple is small, but the views from the top are gorgeous – panoramic views of rows of hills which are brushed by the passing clouds in front of which is the landscape carpeted in green.
+The temple is small, but the views from the top are gorgeous – panoramic views of rows of hills are brushed by the passing clouds in front of the landscape carpeted in green.